 Last week I mentioned that Little L, C and I were going to do some pumpkin crafts in homeschooling.
 Little L would not let me forget that promise.
 The first thing I thought to do was a jack-o-lantern inspired by one K made in her first year of kindergarten at Portland Waldorf School.
-It's very similar to the magic crayon process except that in this, you can see the crayon markings before you paint.
+It's very similar to the magic crayon process (wax resist) except that in this, you can see the crayon markings before you paint.
 Here's how we did it:

 I first cut pumpkin shapes out of some of our heavy duty watercolor paper.
 Then I gave them to C and Little L. Using their stockmar beeswax crayons they colored in the stem of the pumpkin in whatever color they chose and then drew a face in yellow, or in Little L's case - just drew happily all over the paper.